-Would you be able to go through this without a support system because your friends, colleagues and loved ones don't understand what it is like to live with the chronic, incurable and debilitating illness known as Meniere’s (men-years) Disease?
-Meniere's is an inner ear disorder that significantly impairs daily living through debilitating bouts of vertigo, tinnitus, hyperacusis, ear pressure and hearing loss — leaving sufferers feeling alone and abandoned.Unheard: The Ears of Meniere’s documentary examines this devastating condition, finally giving a voice to millions.
+Would you be able to go through this without a support system because your friends, colleagues, and loved ones don't understand what it is like to live with the chronic, incurable and debilitating illness known as Meniere’s (men-years) Disease?
+Meniere's is a vestibular disorder that significantly impairs daily living through debilitating bouts of vertigo, hearing loss, tinnitus, hyperacusis, and ear pain — leaving sufferers feeling alone and abandoned.Unheard: The Ears of Meniere’s documentary examines this devastating condition, finally giving a voice to millions.

 Often, as is the case with many 'invisible' illnesses, people can't understand why someone who looks healthy can be so incapacitated.
 Because of the lack of awareness and understanding of Meniere’s, patients are thrust into the role of educator — they must teach themselves, their family, and sometimes even their health care professionals about the disorder and how it impacts them.
 Unheard: The Ears of Meniere’s is here to help.

-To help support our independent production go to our Donate & Share page.
+To help support our independent production go to our Donatepage.

-To learn more about Meniere's go to our Partnerspage.
+To learn more about Meniere's, scroll down to our Partners section.

 The room spins violently.
 The earth disappears from under your feet.
 A horrific buzzing fills your ears as painful pressure builds in your head.
 It comes out of nowhere, like a thief in the night stealing your health.
 Life changes forever.
 But how?
 Why?

-Unheard: The Ears of Meniere's documentary film brings this mysterious syndrome into the public eye, exploring the enigmatic condition that has plagued many -- including painter Vincent van Gogh, astronaut Alan Shepard and most recently, musician Huey Lewis, actress Kristin Chenoweth and author Guy Kawasaki-- yet hasn't fully reached the public consciousness.
+Unheard: The Ears of Meniere's documentary film brings this mysterious syndrome into the public eye, exploring the enigmatic condition that has plagued many -- including painter Vincent van Gogh, astronaut Alan Shepard and most recently, musician Huey Lewis, actress Kristin Chenoweth, and author Guy Kawasaki-- yet hasn't fully reached the public consciousness.
 The film pieces together a complicated puzzle of what is keeping people in the dark in matters of their own health.
-With creative and precise camera-work, it pulls the audience inside the victims' head, simulating their symptoms so viewers directly experience how it physcially debilitates them.
+With creative and precise camera work, it pulls the audience inside the victims' heads, simulating their symptoms, so viewers directly experience how it physically debilitates them.